ciaranrobrien/SwiftUISnappingScrollView/README.md

 ## snappingScrollAnchor

-A function that sets the scroll snapping anchor rect for this view.
+A function that sets the scroll snapping anchor rect for a view.

 Avoid setting the scroll snapping anchor rect on a child of a lazy view, such as a `LazyHGrid`, `LazyVGrid`, `LazyHStack` or `LazyVStack`.